-- Measure the internal resistance of a signal source (e.g. a function generator). - Measure the response of RC circuits excited by step functions. - Calculate and measure various timing parameters of switching waveforms (time constant, delay time, rise time, and fall time) common in computer systems. - Compare theoretical calculations and experimental data, and explain any discrepancies.
+- Measure the internal resistance of a signal source (e.g. a function generator). - Measure the output waveform of simple RC circuits excited by step functions. - Calculate and measure various timing parameters of switching waveforms (time constant, delay time, rise time, and fall time) common in computer systems. - Compare theoretical calculations and experimental data, and explain any discrepancies.